homemadearcade/zero/BACKLOG.md

 --------------------------------------------------------------------------------------

 TODO CHORES BACKLOG

+Attribute to make the left side the 'front' of a sprite.
+For.. projectiles and for spaceship mode

 Look up x, y, on sprite should be... getPosition().
 Overall use Get Methods instead of .x, .y, .rotation